 There are numerous Nijmegen things to do right in the heart of the historic city.
 We are highlighting the top Nijmegen sights, best activities and more!

-The historic city center is a must-see – and should be the number one thing on ever Nijmegen to-do list!
-One of the best things to do in Nijmegen is to wander the streets to the top sights.
-Our list of what to see in Nijmegen includes all the best historic places.
+The historic city center is a must-see – and should be the number one thing on every Nijmegen to-do list!
+One of the best things to do in Nijmegen is to just wander the streets.
+That said, our list of what to see in Nijmegen includes all the top places to visit.

-Keep in mind, while the city boasts an impressive number of historic buildings, not all of the buildings are that old.
-During World War II, the city was heavily bombed by allied forces (by mistake) and by Nazi Germany (on purpose).
-Many efforts were made to create replicas of what was destroyed, but it also allowed planners to widen streets and add a mix of contemporary architecture.
+Keep in mind, while the city boasts an impressive number of historic buildings, not all of them are that old.
+During World War II, Nijmegen was heavily bombed by allied forces (by mistake) and by Nazi Germany (on purpose).
+Many efforts were made to create replicas of what was destroyed, but it also allowed planners to widen streets and add a mix of contemporary architecture to Nijmegen.

 The Valkhof has a rich history, dating back to Roman times.
 In the 8th century, it was the site of Emperor Charlemagne’s palace.
 Entered through an ornate gate, Valkhof Park features numerous preserved ruins and statues.
 Most notable are two church remains and the ancient Nijmegen city walls.

-Old Town Wall: Dating to the 15th century, very little of the original town walls remain, but Valkhof Park features the best sections.
+Dating to the 15th century, very little of the original Nijmegen town walls remain, but Valkhof Park features the best preserved sections.

 The Nijmegen Marienburgkapel was built as a Catholic convent in the middle ages.
 Today, the chapel is used as an exhibit hall…and house of Sinterklaas during the Nijmegen Christmas holidays.
 Next to Marienburg Chapel is the Old Arsenal Building, which has been converted into a restaurant, aptly named Arsenaal 1824.
 Both buildings are historic Nijmegen places to visit.

-Nijmegen sightseeing would not be complete without a stroll through the Kronenburgerpark.
+Nijmegen sightseeing would not be complete without a stroll through Kronenburgerpark.
 The park, which contains more than 150 unique tree species, is also home to remains of Nijmegen’s past.
-The Gun Powder Tower was built in 1425 as a defense tower that was part of the original city walls.
+The Gun Powder Tower was built in 1425 as a defensive tower that was part of the original city walls.

-We think the best view of Old Town Nijmegen is from the railway bridge.
-There is a wide walkway on the east side of the bridge.
+We think the best view of Old Town Nijmegen is from the railway bridge (Snelbinder) over the River Waal to the west the city center.
+There is a wide walkway on the east side of the bridge for excellent views back towards town and down on the river.

 In Nijmegen (and all of the Netherlands), bicycles are the major mode of transportation.
 The styles of bike vary as much as the people who ride them.
-We’ve seen older women dressed in skirts and high heels pedaling along the streets, as well as young children riding to school…and everything in between.
+We’ve seen women dressed in skirts and high heels pedaling along the streets of Nijmegen, as well as young children riding to school…and everything in between.

-Bike enthusiasts can visit the Velorama Museum, which features a collection of old bicycles and other relics.
+Bike enthusiasts can also visit the Velorama Museum (Nationaal Fietsmuseum Velorama), which features a collection of old bicycles, memorabilia and other relics from the 19th century.

 Nijmegen, Netherlands has long been a place for shopping.
-The first name of Nijmegen was Noviomagus, which was a name given by the Romans and translates to New Market.
+The first name of Nijmegen was Noviomagus, which was given by the Romans and translates to New Market.
+Today, happy shoppers are keeping the tradition alive and well.

 Lange Hezelstraat

 The most iconic place to go shopping in Nijmegen is on Lange Hezelstraat.
-The street is one of the top things to see in Nijmegen even for people who aren’t interested in shopping, because it is the oldest shopping street in the country.
-The cobblestone lane is lined with boutique and specialty shops.
+The street is one of the top things to see in Nijmegen, even for people who aren’t interested in shopping, because it is the oldest shopping street in the Netherlands!

 Molenpoort

 For a more modern shopping experience, visitors should head to the large Molenpoort Mall.
-There is also a Hema and Primark in the Nijmegen city center.
+There is also a Hema, H&M, TK Maxx and Primark in the Nijmegen city center.

 What to Eat and Drink in Nijmegen

-Nijmegen offers a wide range of eating and drinking opportunities – from small, cozy cafes to upscale fusion cuisine.
+Nijmegen offers a wide range of eating and drinking opportunities – from takeaway staples, to cozy cafes, to upscale fusion cuisine.

 Nijmegen Restaurants